 Like most moms, I cannot stand toys that make noise.
 Especially toys that make the same noise over and over and over.
-When I started to think about all of our favorite toys, I realized that they’re all non-electronic toys.
-They don’t need batteries, and they require a toddler to use imagination to play!
+When I started to think about all of our favorite toys, and the ones that have stayed in rotation from toddlerhood to now, I realized that they’re all non-electronic toys.
+My daughter started playing with most of these around the time she was 18 months/2 years old and still plays with most of them at 3.5.
+These toys don’t need batteries, and they require a toddler to use imagination to play!

-I remember reading an article about toddler toys (I couldn’t find it but will link it here if I do find the link!) that talked about the importance of imaginative play.
-You want your kids to have to come up with their own story about their toys – not just push a button and be done.
+I remember reading an article about toddler toys that talked about the importance of imaginative play.
+You want your kids to have to come up with their own story about their toys.
+It’s not going to help their creativity to just push a button and be done.

 So many electronic toys and games claim to be interactive, but it’s passive (vs. a toddler pushing a toy train and making the “choo choo!” sounds on their own, for example).
-I have heard the argument that the best toys are those with which a child has to create or build or move.
+I have heard that the best toys are those which a child has to create with or build with or move.

 We LOVE Richard Scarry books.
 There’s so much to look at on each page!
 What Do People Do All Day and Cars and Trucks and Things that Go are favorites.